KatherineMichel/digital-commonplace/README.md

 GitLab
 https://twitter.com/gitlab/status/1260944722803163136 | GitLab on Twitter: " 15 Years of Git!
 Back in May 2014, Git 2.0 was released with important updates around the default behavior for git push and changes to the git add command. #Git15 https://t.co/tw7pRnvwa2" / Twitter

+What is
+https://twitter.com/JavaScriptDaily/status/1287557820473253891 | JavaScript Daily on Twitter: "What The Heck Is..
+Memoization? https://t.co/UQhTc3Vy6W" / Twitter https://whatthefork.is/memoization | What the fork is memoization? ・ Dan’s JavaScript Glossary https://whatthefuck.is/closure | What the fuck is a closure? ・ Dan’s JavaScript Glossary https://github.com/gaearon/whatthefuck.is | gaearon/whatthefuck.is: An opinionated glossary of computer science terms for front-end developers.
+Written by Dan Abramov.

+https://github.com/theanalyst/awesome-distributed-systems | theanalyst/awesome-distributed-systems: A curated list to learn about distributed systems

 Repo